John K. Beery Farm

 John K. Beery Farm is a historic home and farm complex located near Edom, Virginia, United States.
 The main house dates to 1838, and consists of a two-story, five-bay, central-hall plan, main section with a one-story, three-bay east wing.
 The main section measures 50 feet wide and 18 feet deep and features a long one-story, late-19th century porch.
 Also on the property are a number of contributing outbuildings including a stone bank barn, loom house, spring house, wash house / kitchen, granary, sheds, and an outhouse.
 The meeting room in the east wing of the house served a large congregation of Mennonites for a number of years.
-John K. Berry was a descendant of Swiss settlers in Pennsylvania.
+John K. Beery was a descendant of Swiss settlers in Pennsylvania.

 It was listed on the National Register of Historic Places in 1973.